drewburlingame/Jira2AzureDevOps/README.md

 * Comments are appended to the end of the description of each issues.
 * Changelogs (History) are not imported
 * Links to other issues are not imported and linked items are not imported solely by virtue of being a linked item.
-* Azure Devops does not know how to interpret Markdown so Jira issues using markdown are not well formatted
+* Azure DevOps does not know how to interpret Markdown so Jira issues using markdown are not well formatted
 * Export and import can be specified Jira issues or projects.
 If projects is specified, all issues within that project are queried.
 That worked fine for my project.
 If you need more specificity, you'll need to create additional commands and method in the IJiraApi.
 A good candidate would be an operation that takes a JQL query to filter items.
+* Azure DevOps import will fail when descriptions and comments contain special characters.
+It looks like Jira and Azure DevOps except a different encoding.

-I will accept pull requests if you'd like to contribute back to the system.
+I will accept pull requests if you'd like to contribute back to the project.

+## Acknowledgements

+#### Solidify's Jira to Azure DevOps migrator
+I started the migration with [Solidify's Jira to Azure DevOps migrator](https://github.com/solidify/jira-azuredevops-migrator).
+It did most of what I needed but there were a few things missing:
+* Comments weren't migrated
+* Data exported from Jira was modified before being persisted to disk.
+I wanted raw data for historical reference and to play with the mappings without the need to download from Jira again.
+* I needed to report on existing data to understand what fields, status & types were actually used vs theoretically possible.
+  * I initially added these to the tool but found the process of creating and troubleshooting less convenient without CommandDotNet.
+* Custom logging framework forced use of MS telemetrics and didn't support structured logging or log file management, like rolling logs.
+  * I used NLog, with settings to match their defaults.
+* Failure tracking.
+I wanted failed exports and imports recorded to a file so I could retry just the failures.
+During import, I was able to fix errors and re-run just the failures until the fail-file was empty.

+What wasn't ported:
+* Changelogs (History)
+* Issue links
+* Creating projects and issue types if they didn't exist

+This [blog post](https://solidify.se/jira-to-vsts-migration-work-items/) gives context to understand what challenges are involved in the migration and how to tool addresses them.
+This [blog post](https://solidify.se/jira-azure-devops-migration/) is instructions for using the tool.

+This was immensely helpful.
+Thank you.

+#### AzureDevOpsPlayground
+I also found [AzureDevOpsPlayground](https://github.com/alkampfergit/AzureDevOpsPlayground) to be helpful while gaining understanding of how to use Azure DevOps apis.
+The Azure DevOps REST APIs aren't complete enough for importing work item so we had to rely on the soap-based SDK and this library helped me understand that better.